Harbeylefty/Image-Processing-Pipeline/README.md

 To deploy and run this project, you will need:
 * An AWS Account.
-* AWS CLI installed and configured with necessary permissions and a default region.
+* AWS CLI installed and configured with necessary permissions
 * AWS SAM CLI installed.
 * Docker installed and running (required for `sam build --use-container`).
-* Python 3.12 (for reference, though SAM builds in a container).
-* Git (to clone the repository).

 ## Deployment with AWS SAM